The Slow Safari

 Participants must complete the registration process and pay the full event fee to secure their spot.

-All participants must be at least 18 years of age at the time of the event.
+All participants must be at least 14 years of age at the time of the event.
+Those under 18 must be accompanied by a parent or legal guardian.

 The organizer reserves the right to refuse entry to any participant who does not meet the requirements or fails to provide necessary documentation.

-Participants will be provided with E-cycles and basic safety gear including helmets.
+Participants will be provided with cycles and basic safety gear including helmets.

 Helmets are mandatory for all participants during cycling activities.
 Participants are encouraged to bring personal cycling gloves and attire for comfort.